Kamaro-Engineering/kamaro-container/README.md

 ./build-image.sh -h
 ```

-You will only need to build an image once, or after updating the image, for example when
+You will only need to build an image once and after updating the image description, for
-adding more dependencies.
-The first build will take a while, but subsequent builds will
+example when adding more dependencies.
+The first build might take a while, but subsequent
-make use of dockers build cache.
+builds will make use of dockers build cache and be much faster.

 #### Creating a container

 First, you need to configure the location of your catkin workspace(s) in the
 `./workspaces` file.
-To then create a container from the image `kamaro:melodic`:
+To then create a container from the image `kamaro:melodic`, run:
 ```sh
 ./setup-container.sh kamaro:melodic
 ```